Tokyo Dome: Construction

 Tokyo Dome's original nickname was "The Big Egg", with some calling it the "Tokyo Big Egg".
-Its dome-shaped roof is an air-supported structure, a flexible membrane supported by slightly pressurizing the inside of the stadium.
-It was developed by Nikken Sekkei and Takenaka Corporation.
-It was modeled after the Hubert H. Humphrey Metrodome.
+Its dome-shaped roof is an air-supported structure, a cable-reinforced 0.8 mm flexible fiberglass membrane supported by slightly pressurizing the inside of the stadium with 150,000 m3/hour using independent blowers.
+It was developed by Nikken Sekkei and Takenaka Corporation, and modeled after the Hubert H. Humphrey Metrodome.

+History

 It is the home field of the Yomiuri Giants baseball team.
-On March 18, 1988, the day after the Tokyo Dome opened, the Yomiuri Giants held the game as the first event of the Tokyo Dome.
-The Yomiuri Giants host about 70 games a year at their home stadium, Tokyo Dome, and other Nippon Professional Baseball teams sometimes host several games a year at the Tokyo Dome.
+On March 18, 1988, the day after Tokyo Dome opened, the Yomiuri Giants held a game which was the first event in Tokyo Dome.
+The Yomiuri Giants host about 70 games a year at their home stadium, Tokyo Dome, and other Nippon Professional Baseball teams sometimes host several games a year at Tokyo Dome.
 If the Yomiuri Giants advance to the Climax Series or the Japan Series, additional games will be held at Tokyo Dome.
-Interleague play, in which the Yomiuri Giants participates, will also be held at the Tokyo Dome.
+Interleague play, in which the Yomiuri Giants participate, will also be held at Tokyo Dome.
 In 2021, the Tokyo Yakult Swallows advanced to the Japan Series, but they held the Japan Series at Tokyo Dome instead of their home stadium, Meiji Jingu Stadium.
 This was because the Japan Series had to be rescheduled due to the spread of COVID-19 infectious disease, and the dates overlapped with the game days of amateur baseball tournaments at Meiji Jingu Stadium.
 Tokyo Dome is also the location of the Japanese Baseball Hall of Fame which chronicles the history of baseball in Japan.

-It has also hosted international baseball tournaments such as the World Baseball Classic and WBSC Premier12, Major League Baseball, music concerts, basketball, American football, and association football games, as well as puroresu (pro-wrestling) matches, mixed martial arts events, kickboxing events, and monster truck races.
+It has also hosted international baseball tournaments such as the World Baseball Classic and WBSC Premier12, Major League Baseball, music concerts, basketball, American football, association football games, puroresu (pro-wrestling) matches, mixed martial arts events, kickboxing events, and monster truck races.
 It became the first Japanese venue with an American football attendance above 50,000.

 Tokyo Dome City

-Tokyo Dome is part of a greater entertainment complex known as Tokyo Dome City, built of the grounds of the former Tokyo Koishikawa arsenal.
+Tokyo Dome is part of a greater entertainment complex known as Tokyo Dome City, built of the grounds of the former Tokyo Koishikawa Arsenal.
 Tokyo Dome City includes an amusement park and Tokyo Dome City Attractions (formerly Kōrakuen Grounds).
 This amusement park occupies the former Korakuen Stadium site and includes a roller coaster named Thunder Dolphin and a hubless Ferris wheel.
 The grounds also have an onsen called Spa LaQua, various shops, restaurants, video game centers, the largest JRA WINS horse race betting complex in Tokyo, and Oft Korakuen, which caters to rural horse races.